Subaru WRX Insurance Rates

 Rates are averaged for all Subaru WRX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Right Subaru WRX Insurance
+How to Buy the Best Subaru WRX Insurance

-- Insureds who purchase higher liability limits will pay an extra $430 every year to raise from a minimum limit to the 250/500 level
+- Insureds who require additional liability coverage will pay approximately $430 per year to raise from a low limit to higher 250/500 limits

 As you can see from some of the information we’ve gone over to this point, there are several individual factors that influence WRX insurance rates.
 Take advantage of our free quote tool below to start comparing quotes from multiple companies.